A Menu of Strategies for Chronic Pain Treatment in Primary Care

 Beyond nutrition, lifestyle plays a large role in pain management,8 particularly exercise.9 However, both low-income9 and rural populations10 face barriers to some of these lifestyle interventions.
 Exercise can combat comorbid depression,11-12 which frequently accompanies chronic pain.
 Psychosocial factors are also a key facet of successful pain management.13

-Patients have long sought non-pharmacologic approaches for pain, and they report that they often bring relief.14,15 Yet in one study, 40% of chronic pain patients did not feel like they were treated as equal partners for decisions about their care.16 Functional Medicine’s focus on the therapeutic partnership offers a potential path forward, where these lifestyle interventions can be personalized and paired with other strategies for pain management.
+Patients have long sought non-pharmacologic approaches for pain, and they report that they often bring relief.14,15 Yet in one study, 40% of chronic pain patients did not feel like they were treated as equal partners for decisions about their care.16 Functional Medicine’s focus on the therapeutic partnership offers a potential path forward, where these lifestyle interventions can be personalized and paired with other strategies for pain management, such as mitochondrial support.